 The internet has changed almost every facet of our life.
 But, a lot of us still handle vehicle maintenance like it's the 1970s.
 The only record most of us have of repairs is a mountain of receipts in our glove compartment, and our only reminder of missed maintenance is the flicker of the Check Engine light.
 Fortunately, there are plenty of tools out there to help modernize the process:

 After getting a new car, many of us drive like our grandmas.
-We stop gunning it at yellow lights and avoid potholes like the plague.
+We start gunning it at yellow lights and avoid potholes like the plague.
 But as that new car smell fades, most drivers return to their bad habits.
 While this car maintenance tip is less about maintaining your car, and more about being a good driver, it can definitely lower your repair bills.
 So, stop gunning it through yellow lights, whipping it around corners, and ignoring posted speed limit signs.
 Your car will thank you.

 An efficient engine needs that perfect balance of fuel and air.
 By keeping dust and other debris out of your engine and cabin, air filters help you keep you find this sweet spot.
 Failure to change the air filter as directed by your maintenance schedule can lead to a lot of issues, including reduced horsepower, strange noises, and misfires.
 Luckily, this is one piece of car maintenance you can do yourself.
 Here's how: